climateengine/spfi-docs-public/index.md

 ## The Trouble with Geospatial Data

 ### It's Big
-No no, for real.
+No, for real.
 The entire Earth is photographed an average of 7 times per day.
 Just storing that data is a problem, let alone moving it or analysing it.

 ### It's Messy